Cabaret (musical): Act I

 At the twilight of the Jazz Age in Berlin, the incipient Nazi Party is growing stronger.
 The Kit Kat Klub is a seedy cabaret – a place of decadent celebration.
-The club's Master of Ceremonies (Emcee) together with the cabaret girls and waiters, warm up the audience ("Willkommen").
+The club's Master of Ceremonies (Emcee), together with the cabaret girls and waiters, warms up the audience ("Willkommen").
 Meanwhile, a young American writer named Clifford Bradshaw arrives via a railway train in Berlin.
 He has journeyed to the city to work on a new novel.
 Cliff encounters Ernst Ludwig, a German smuggler who offers him black market work and recommends a boarding house.
 At the boarding house, the proprietress Fräulein Schneider offers Cliff a room for one hundred reichsmarks, but he can only pay fifty.
 After a brief debate, she relents and allows Cliff to live there for fifty marks.
 Fräulein Schneider observes that she has learned to take whatever life offers ("So What?").

 When Cliff visits the Kit Kat Klub, the Emcee introduces an English chanteuse, Sally Bowles, who performs a flirtatious number ("Don't Tell Mama").
 (Note: Isherwood insisted Sally be depicted as a mediocre singer to reflect Jean Ross' lack of vocal talent: "She sang badly, without any expression, her hands hanging down at her sides – yet her performance was... effective because of her startling appearance and her air of not caring a curse of what people thought of her.")
 Afterward, she asks Cliff to recite poetry for her, and he recites Ernest Thayer's mock-heroic poem "Casey at the Bat".
 Cliff offers to escort Sally home, but she says that her boyfriend Max, the club's owner, is too jealous.
 (Note: According to Isherwood, Sally Bowles should not be interpreted as a tart.
 Sally "is a little girl who has listened to what the grown-ups had said about tarts, and who was trying to copy those things".)
 Sally performs her final number at the Kit Kat Klub aided by a female ensemble of jazz babies ("Mein Herr").
 The cabaret ensemble performs a song and dance, calling each other on inter-table phones and inviting each other for dances and drinks ("The Telephone Song").